Al-Caveman/hillarymail/README.md

 ## how hillarymail mails look like in mid-air
-when we throw hillarymail mailballs at each other, each ball is seen as 4
+when we throw hillarymail mailballs at each other, each ball is seen as 2 files only:
-files:

-    parties.json
-    msg.zip.enc
-    hash.txt
-    hash.txt.sig
+    keys.tar
+    msg.tar.gz.enc

 this also means that when a person submits a new hillarymail mail, he does not look any different than a relay.  because mails are always like that, be it newly submitted or relayed.

-the voodoo happens inside `msg.zip.enc` where things get recursively onioned until you reach the actual messages.  this onioning is nice, so that you don't need to trust that each relay is honest in not changing previous relays' headers.
+the voodoo happens inside `msg.tar.gz.enc` where things get recursively onioned until you reach the actual messages.  this onioning is nice, so that you don't need to trust that each relay is honest in not changing previous relays' headers.

-key fun things for those with limited time:
+key fun things in hillarymail (for those with limited time):
 - [here](#wrapping-a-mail) shows how the recursive onioning is made by each server/relay.  this onioning also makes it impossible for relays in the middle to edit/remove any information that previous relays have inserted.